datascopeanalytics/golden-sixpacks/README.md

 * SSH to the virtual machine with `vagrant ssh FabTools_StartKit` # project name from config.ini

-* Put in any python or other unix tools you want in REQUIREMENTS or REQUIREMENTS-DEB
+* Put in any python or other unix tools you want in requirements/python or requirements/debian